Machine Identity Observability Platforms: Securing the Non-Human Workforce

 • Profiling Behavior: Once discovered, each NHI is profiled based on its activity, permissions, and relationships with other entities.
 This helps establish a baseline for normal behavior.

-For example, an MIO platform might discover a service account in AWS, analyze its IAM role, and profile its typical API calls to S3 buckets.
+For example, an MIO platform might discover a service account in AWS, analyze its IAM role, and profile its typical api calls to S3 buckets.

 With a comprehensive inventory and behavioral profiles in place, MIO platforms continuously monitor NHI activity.